If you want to complete Mallorca 312, you have to train for it.

 I qualified as a Retul bike fitter in 2013 and extended my knowledge into cycle coaching (British Cycling Level 2 (2015) and Association of British Cycling Coaching ABCC (2020)).

-I’m proud to say that my work over the last (nearly) 10 years has improved the comfort and performance of hundreds of riders (lots of testimonials on Facebook and Google!).
+I’m proud to say that my work over the last 10 years has improved the comfort and performance of hundreds of riders (lots of testimonials on Facebook and Google!).
 My group-coaching programme has educated riders of all abilities with many moving onto my individual coaching services.
-I am passionate about making riders faster on the bike from whatever level they are starting from.
+I am passionate about making riders faster and more efficiently on the bike from whatever level they are starting from.

 Mallorca 312 Facebook group